 - Akismet – This is a popular and powerful spam fighting plugin

-- 20 Best Social Media Plugins and 20 More
+- The Best Social Media Plugins for WordPress

 - Total WordPress theme, Bloggit (seen in the featured image), The Review, etc.